 Where do you envision Woodfolk in the future?

-The next year will see the launch of a brand-new collection in August/September, which will include beautiful wood and ceramic jewellery and homewares.
-Having had a baby late last year, we’re also looking to include 100% cashmere baby blankets into our ongoing range.
+The next year will see the launch of a brand new collection in August/September, which will include beautiful wood and ceramic jewellery and homewares.
+I had a baby late last year, so we’re also looking to include 100% cashmere baby blankets into our ongoing range.
 We’re also looking at the possibility of doing a pop-up store in Sydney later in the year, so stay tuned!

 What or who inspires you to do what you do on a daily basis?

 I feel I’m inspired by different things each day.
-It could be a person, someone I know personally, someone I work with or someone I read about; it could be a moment walking in nature or a sudden surge of courage; it could be something visual eg. a colourful flower, a beautiful photograph; a lovely interiors; and every now and then its music, a song that I connect with straight away and play over and over again.
+It could be a person, someone I know personally, someone I work with or someone I read about; it could be a moment walking in nature or a sudden surge of courage; it could be something visual (a colourful flower, a beautiful photograph, a lovely interior); and every now and then it’s music—a song that I connect with straight away and play over and over again.

 One book everyone should read?
 Why?

 Yes, there are so many amazing people doing amazing things.
-I’m very inspired by ethical clothing designer Laura Seigel – her documentary Traceable is a must; New Zealand based Gosia Piatek from ethical brand Kowtow clothing; I also love the work of Shannon Sheedy from Dharma Door; and Carly Nance & Rachel Bentley from ethical store The Citizenry.
+I’m very inspired by ethical clothing designer Laura Seigel (her documentary Traceable is a must), and New Zealand based Gosia Piatek from ethical brand Kowtow clothing.
+I also love the work of Shannon Sheedy from Dharma Door, and Carly Nance & Rachel Bentley from ethical store The Citizenry.